saipratyushreddy/Bus-Ticket-Reservation/my-app/README.md

 ### `nodemon app.js`

-Goto my-app/Express in terminal an run the command
+Goto my-app/Express in terminal and run the command

 ### `npm test`